kagkarlsson/db-scheduler/README.md

 #### Polling strategy

 If you are running >1000 executions/s you might want to use the `lock-and-fetch` polling-strategy for lower overhead and higher througput ([read more](#polling-strategy-lock-and-fetch)).
-If not, the default will be fine.
+If not, the default `fetch-and-lock-on-execute` will be fine.

 :gear: `.pollUsingFetchAndLockOnExecute(double, double)`<br/>
-Use default polling strategy `fetch-and-lock-on-execute`. `lowerLimitFractionOfThreads`: threshold for when new executions are fetched from the database (given that last batch was full).
-Default `0.5`.
-`executionsPerBatchFractionOfThreads`: how many executions to fetch in each batch.
-Defualt `3.0`.
+Use default polling strategy `fetch-and-lock-on-execute`.<br/>
+If the last fetch from the database was a full batch (`executionsPerBatchFractionOfThreads`), a new fetch will be triggered when the number of executions left are less than or equal to `lowerLimitFractionOfThreads * nr-of-threads`.
-These executions will not be pre-locked, so the scheduler will compete with other instances for the lock when it is executed.
+Fetched executions are not locked/picked, so the scheduler will compete with other instances for the lock when it is executed.
 Supported by all databases.
+Defaults: `0,5, 3.0`

 :gear: `.pollUsingLockAndFetch(double, double)`<br/>
-Use polling strategy `lock-and-fetch` which uses `select for update .. skip locked` for less overhead.
+Use polling strategy `lock-and-fetch` which uses `select for update .. skip locked` for less overhead.<br/>
+If the last fetch from the database was a full batch, a new fetch will be triggered when the number of executions left are less than or equal to `lowerLimitFractionOfThreads * nr-of-threads`.
+The number of executions fetched each time is equal to `(upperLimitFractionOfThreads * nr-of-threads) - nr-executions-left`.
+Fetched executions are already locked/picked for this scheduler-instance thus saving one `UPDATE` statement.
+For normal usage, set to for example `0.5, 1.0`.<br/>
-`lowerLimitFractionOfThreads`: threshold for when new executions are fetched from the database (given that last batch was full). `upperLimitFractionOfThreads`: how many executions to lock and fetch.
-For high throughput (i.e. keep threads busy), set to for example `1.0, 4.0`.
-Currently hearbeats are not updated for picked executions in queue.
-If they stay there for more than 4 * <hearbeat-interval>, they will be marked as dead and likely be unlocked again (determined by `DeadExecutionHandler`).
+For high throughput
+(i.e. keep threads busy), set to for example `1.0, 4.0`.
+Currently hearbeats are not updated for picked executions in queue (applicable if `upperLimitFractionOfThreads > 1.0`).
+If they stay there for more than `4 * hearbeat-interval` (default `20m`), not starting execution, they will be detected as _dead_ and likely be unlocked again (determined by `DeadExecutionHandler`).
 Currently supported by **postgres**.

 #### Less commonly tuned